kicaj29/aws/S3/readme.md

 # S3 Object lock

-* S3 object lock: adopt a WORM (Write Once - Read Many) model
+* S3 object lock: adopt a WORM (Write Once - Read Many) model - possible in Glacier.
+It is also possible to lock this policy so no one can change it in the future.
 * Block an object version deletion for a specified amount of time

 # S3 Glacier vault lock